Commanders’ efforts to build new stadium hitting roadblocks over financing, sexual harassment investigation

 Maryland’s governor on Tuesday flatly said he refused to engage in a bidding war to keep the team at its current home at FedEx Field in Landover.

 The ongoing congressional investigation into alleged sexual harassment within the Commanders organization is also complicating federal legislation that Del.
-Eleanor Holmes Norton (D-D.C.) plans to introduce to pave the way for the team to return to its former home in the District.
-Norton said she intends to eventually file a bill to sell the federal land at the derelict RFK Stadium site to D.C., but the investigation has made the Commanders unpopular among House Democrats, including key leaders she’ll need to move the bill.
+Eleanor Holmes Norton (D-D.C.) plans to introduce to sell the RFK Stadium land to D.C.
+That legislation would enable the city to attract the Commanders if the D.C.
+Council agrees.
+Norton said she intends to eventually file the bill, but the investigation has made the Commanders unpopular among House Democrats, including key leaders she’ll need to move the bill.

 The Commanders are contractually obligated to stay at FedEx until 2027.
 Afterward, the team can play at a new stadium or continue to play there.